 Empty out the cabinets.
 Take out all of your household items on the day the cabinets are removed so there aren't any delays.
 It might not be necessary to scrub the cabinets, because they'll probably get dusty in transit.
 Supervise the workers that remove your cabinets to make sure they don't damage your kitchen.

-Get a receipt.
 Most charities will provide you with a receipt when you donate kitchen cabinets.
-This can save you money at tax time, so hold on to it.
+This can save you money at tax time, so ask for a receipt and remember to hold on to it.